Multiplying Disciple-Makers

 Some were called to be Apostles.
 They were those personally sent by Christ.

-SOME are called to be Evangelists.
+Some are called to be Evangelists.
 I believe that is the Bible word for a church planter or a missionary.

-And then it says that SOME are called to be Pastors.
+Some are called to be Pastors.
 These are those called to shepherd believers in a church.

 And then we see something unusual.
-Ephesians 4 writes…
+Ephesians 4 writes…Teachers, but not “some teachers.”

 Some Apostles